spidjo/billing-analyzer/README.md

 # 📊 SQL Billing Analyzer

-A Streamlit-powered anomaly detection dashboard for analyzing telecom billing data using SQL & Python.
+A Streamlit-powered anomaly detection dashboard for analyzing billing data using SQL & Python.
 Built to help identify unusual billing patterns, generate PDF reports, and email them to stakeholders.

 ---